hardikp/hardikp.github.io/random/probability.md

 ## Other probability concepts

 ### Marginal Probability
+Sometimes we know the probability distribution over a set of variables and we want to know the probability distribution over just a subset of them.
+The probability distribution over the subset is known as the **marginal probability** distribution.

 $$p(x) = \int p(x, y)dy$$

 ### Considitional Probability
+In many cases, we are interested in the probability of some event, given that some other event has happened.
+This is called a **conditional probability**.

 $$P(\mathbf{y} = y | \mathbf{x} = x) = \frac{P(\mathbf{y} = y, \mathbf{x} = x)}{P(\mathbf{x} = x)}$$